learn-co-curriculum/rails-form_tag-readme/README.md

 view files without the "student" preface.
 We'll discuss why in the upcoming reading on Strong Params.

-## Rendering the form view
+## Rendering the Form View

 Today we'll be giving the user the ability to create a new post in our BlogFlash application.
 Let's first create a Capybara spec to ensure that going to `posts/new` takes us to our form.
-If you think back to the [Rails URL Helpers lesson](https://learn.co/lessons/rails-url-helpers-readme), we know that we don't need to hard-code the route into our tests any longer.
+If you think back to the [Rails URL Helpers lesson][helpers], we know that we don't need to hard-code the route into our tests any longer.
 Let's use the standard RESTful convention of `new_post_path` for the route helper name:

 ```ruby
 # specs/features/post_spec.rb